Leefarmer83/ievas_fragrances/README.md

 pip3 install -r requirements.txt
 ```

 Note - Whenever a model is edited you a migration is needed.
-Fist test with the below command, then take out --dry-run and --plan to migrate
+First test with the below command, then take out --dry-run and --plan to migrate.

 #### Test migrations